 I am a Senior Lecturer in sociology at the University of Washington Tacoma.
 My course content includes examining the production, re-production and function of racialized social systems, the history and experience of Asian Americans, critical multiculturalism in education, and intersectionality.
 I teach courses that introduce the use of the sociological imagination as a critical lens with which to see the world and as a tool for creating social change.

 I am currently serving as a board member for the Washington State Board for Technical and Community Colleges’ Cross Institutional Faculty of Color Mentoring Program.
 Our work is dedicated to faculty mentoring and caucus work as methods for enhancing faculty retention and supplementing professional development.
-Also, I am currently a faculty member on the Tri-campus Diversity Council sponsored by the Office of Minority Affairs and Diversity, UW Seattle.
+Also, I work with the Office of Equity and Inclusion as a Faculty Development Associate to support trainings in anti-racist pedagogy and inclusive teaching.

 My scholarly interests include: Interdisciplinary and Developmental models for Anti-racist Pedagogy and Assessment; Racial Formation Theory, Critical Race Theory and New Interdisciplinary Models for Racial Identity Development; Asian American studies; and Intersectionality and Feminist Theories in the 21st century.